zomars/bolt-public-instagram/README.md

 This [bolt.cm](https://bolt.cm/) extension will get raw feed data from Instagram's public API.
 It makes use of [Vinkla's Instagram Package](https://github.com/vinkla/instagram).

 ### Installation
+Before installing on Bolt, you should first do `composer require vinkla/instagram` on your Bolt root folder to install the required library.
 1. Login to your Bolt installation
 2. Go to "Extend" or "Extras > Extend"
 3. Type `instagram` into the input field